 NYU Reproductive Justice and Women's Rights Fellowship

-This is a one-year fellowship for a graduating 3L to work at an organization of his/her choice, in the United Stated or abroad, focusing on reproductive justice or women's rights work.
+This is a one-year fellowship for a graduating 3L to work at an organization of his/her choice, in the United States or abroad, focusing on reproductive justice or women's rights work.
 The applicaton deadline is at 5pm on Monday, April 17, 2017.
-Learn more about last year's NYU Reproductive Justice and Women's Rights Fellowship.
+Learn more about this year's NYU Reproductive Justice and Women's Rights Fellowship.

 Robert L. Bernstein Fellowship in International Human Rights

 Warren Sinsheimer Children’s Rights Fellowship

 The Sinsheimer Fellowship provides an opportunity for a recent NYU Law graduate to serve as an attorney with the Partnership for Children’s Rights Program, a unit within Mobilization for Justice.
 The fellow will represent New York City children from low-income families with special education needs.
 This is a one-year fellowship and the application deadline is November 10, 2017.
 For application information, please visit PFCR's website.